 The City’s Human Needs Task Force is looking for donations of cloth masks for residents who do not have the means to buy or access one.
 They will be distributed through community partners to people in need throughout Ottawa.

 The City is seeking cloth masks:

-- Made with two layers of tightly woven but breathable cloth such as cotton
+- Made with two or three layers of tightly woven but breathable cloth such as cotton, flannel or quilting cotton

 - Without any seams over the mouth and nose through which air may leak

 - Ideally with horizontal pleats to help fit a variety of faces

 Urgent call out for donations

 The Human Needs Task Force is looking for donations for men who are using the showers and washrooms at McNabb Arena.